TopSecretRobotics/starstruck-convex/docs/programs.md

 This is in Putty

-run (apollo and it willhase ll pull up the shell)
+run (apollo and it will ll pull up the shell)

-(this should pull up hi chase one of two things 1-ERROR, 2- pull up a shell)
+(this should pull up one of two things 1-ERROR, 2- pull up a shell)

 ```
 If finished
 ```

-At the veary end DO  hi chase OT click the X button at the top right hand side of the page.
+At the veary end DO OT click the X button at the top right hand side of the page.
 DO 1 of the following:

- 1 Press (CTRL d) on hi chase Docker and GitBash.
+ 1 Press (CTRL d) on Docker and GitBash.

- 2 Or type (exit) on hi chase Docker and GitBash.
+ 2 Or type (exit) on Docker and GitBash.

-This will remove the hi chase  from the screen.
+This will remove the from the screen.

-You are now done Pro hi chase ramming for the time being
+You are now done Pro ramming for the time being